Agung is the highest volcano in Bali. At a height of 3031 m – it can change when erupting – you can see it almost from anywhere on the island.

 Amed city on the coast

 We finally found a place with a good view of the mountain and the village on the hill.
 We’re not sure about the village’s name, but it’s probably called Purwakerti, from Amed area.

 A good sleeping place.
 The advantage of the hammocks is that we can hang them anywhere we find some trees.
 With the tent it would have been impossible to camp here.

 The place is wild and quiet, even if it is very close from a very touristic area.
-It looks like the mountain villages in Romania.
+It looks like the mountain villages from Romania.
 The local villagers we met on the road seemed very excited to see strangers, especially as we could speak the language and we could change a few words.

 We decided to come back one day to interact more with the villagers.